bcgov/sso-switchover-agent/README.md

 The history of times the switchover agent has been triggered can be seen by looking at the history of the `Set the dr deployment to active` action in this repo.

+### Configuring the openshift environment

+In the gold dr namespace create the `sso-switchover-agent` secret, and configer the relevant environment variables.
+See [Environment Variables Documentation](./environment-variables.md).

 ### Turning off automatic failover

 To prevent the switchover agent from automatically tirggering a build, it is best to alter the namespace in the `sso-switchover-agent` secret in the Gold DR repos.
 This will trigger the "set the dr deployment to active" action for a non-existant namespace.
 Preventing an unwanted automated failover.